 The young Swiss watchmaker has recently added the new A.B.Art Serie MA (refs.
-MA 101 & MA 102) automatic wrist watch to its growing family of simple, Bauhaus-styled timekeepers.
+MA 101 & MA 102) collection of automatic wrist watches to its growing family of simple, Bauhaus-styled timekeepers.

 As usual, the new A.B.Art Serie MA features the brand’s signature minimalistic design with a non-decorated, matte-black dial, three stick-shaped hands, low-key numerals and even more reserved hour markers.

 Available with either black (pictured) or snow-white dials, the watch offers the traditionally high level of legibility that we came to expect from a Bauhaus-styled device.

 The whole setup is clearly visible through a scratch-proof sapphire crystal that protects the dial from dust.

 The screw-down case back of the watch is, too, transparent, but here the Swiss watchmaker employed a less expensive mineral glass.

 Although clearly positioned as a dress watch, the new A.B.Art Serie MA is a little bit too big for watch that is supposed to be worn with formal attire.

 While the Swiss made ETA 2824-2 automatic caliber is very compact and allows for a case of a smaller diameter, the body of the timekeeper seems to have been deliberately “inflated” in order to take as much wrist real estate as possible without looking ridiculous.

 On the other hand, the increased diameter makes the watch look thinner than it actually is.
 Perhaps, that was the very idea behind this timekeeper.